Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-deploy.md

 predict_y = hetero_learnware.predict(user_data=test_x)
 ```

-If you want to reuse multiple heterogeneous learnwares, you can combine `HeteroMapAlignLearnware` with the homogeneous reuse methods `Averaging` and `EnsemblePruning` as mentioned before:
+If you want to reuse multiple heterogeneous learnwares, you can combine `HeteroMapAlignLearnware` with the homogeneous reuse methods `AveragingReuser` and `EnsemblePruningReuser` as mentioned before:

 ```python
 hetero_learnware_list = []